alephium/docs/docs/integration/walletconnect.md

 ---
-sidebar_position: 100
+sidebar_position: 60
-title: WalletConnect Integration
+title: WalletConnect
-sidebar_label: WalletConnect Integration
+sidebar_label: WalletConnect
 ---

 WalletConnect is a protocol that enables dApps to connect with various wallets.
 This document describes how to integrate WalletConnect into your dApp and wallet within the Alephium ecosystem.